FactorioDojo/Foyager/agent/README.md

 # Usage

-First open a headless factorio server using the following command `factorio.exe --start-server [save-name].zip --rcon-port [port] --rcon-password [password]`
+First open a headless factorio server by running the following command:

+`factorio.exe --start-server [save-name].zip --rcon-port [port] --rcon-password [password]`

 Then start the server